 Tableau, which is a younger and a smaller company, went public in 2013.
-Nowadays, it is one of the faster growing companies in the 55-year history of business analytics software, thanks to the demand for visual analytics and, of course, a large investment in sales and marketing.
-They are spending nearly 53% of their revenue on sales and marketing, which is their key to success.
+Nowadays, it is one of the faster growing companies in the 55-year history of business analytics software.
+It’s thanks to the demand for visual analytics and, of course, a large investment in sales and marketing.
+In 2018, Tableau spent almost 60% of its revenue on sales and marketing, which is their key to success.
 Sales and marketing expenses are considered to be their largest category of operating expenses.

-From these examples, one thing is crystal clear: 10% is not the magic number for such marketing mavens, who target growth and do so very successfully thanks to their investment in the services they sell.
-So, for your SaaS company as well, it is safe to say that 10% of the revenue is not enough in order to boost sales and attract more customers to your business.
+From these examples, one thing is crystal clear: 10% is not the magic number for such marketing mavens, who target growth and do so very successfully.
+So, for your SaaS company as well, it is safe to say that 10% of the revenue is not enough.

 Annual contract value

-Another thing to consider is that companies that offer consumer products and services should always spend a higher percentage than business-to-business companies.
+Another thing to consider: companies that offer consumer products and services should always spend a higher percentage than business-to-business companies.

 Saving money with inbound marketing

 Although you need to allocate a huge portion of your SaaS revenue for sales and marketing activities, there is also a bit of good news for saving money while increasing your efficacy.
-The good news is that most of your SaaS company’s marketing needs can be achieved with low-cost, inbound efforts and lead qualifications, so that you can spend the allocated money for other purposes.
+The good news is that most of your SaaS company’s marketing needs can be achieved with low-cost, inbound efforts and lead qualifications.
+And you can spend the allocated money for other purposes.
 Heck, you can even spend on taking the office out for drinks every other Friday night.

 According to HubSpot, those companies that mainly use outbound methods, such as advertising, tradeshows and so on, typically spend about $350 per lead, whereas, wait for it, inbound marketers spend on average only $135 per lead.
 That is over 60% less than investing in outbound methods!